pjakiela/IE-in-R/E2-exp-ideal.md

 ### Question 14

-When we run a simple OLS regression, Stata assumes that errors are **homoskedastic** (the variance of the error term does not vary across observations).
-As an alternative, we can add `, robust` at the end of our regression command to tell Stata to calculated heteroskedasticity-robust standard errors (which are the default in most applied microeconomic research).
-Rerun your regression, adding `, robust` at the end.
+When we run a simple OLS regression, R assumes that errors are **homoskedastic** (the variance of the error term does not vary across observations).
+As an alternative, we can add `vcov = "hetero"` as a parameter of our `feols()` function (i.e. `feols(y ~ x, data = your_data_frame, vcov = "hetero")`) to tell R to calculate heteroskedasticity-robust standard errors (which are the default in most applied microeconomic research).
+Rerun your regression with the new `vcov` parameter.
 What is the estimated standard error associated with the coefficient on `c_act` now?

 ### Question 15